Timing is crucial for the success of companies. This company needs help in focusing their strategy for the next 2-3 years.

 It takes 15 minutes per pallet load of product to get from the storage area of a medium-large supermarket, to the shelves that require restocking.
 2000+ pallets get delivered per week per store, which is a total of 26,000 hours per year that product spends in transit.
 The company automates this process.

-Please note: presentation from the company will be in English and the discussion in the panel/board afterwards will be in Danish.
+Please note: both the presentation and the discussion in the panel/board afterwards will be in English.

 The company is developing an autonomous mobile robot to increase the efficiency of the restocking process in supermarkets.
 The target market is medium to large supermarkets that get 1500+ pallets of products delivered per week.